michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 ### Abundance Output: `samples-df.csv`

-A matrix of samples and feature abundances (area under the curve).
+A long-table format of samples and feature abundances (area under the curve).
 It shares identification columns (ID, USI, name, SMILES, Formula, IUPAC, Mass) with the annotation file for easy merging.
+Note: It might be more useful to append annotations to the Quant file used for GNPS if wanting to import into tools such as MetaboAnalyst.

 | Column | Description |
 | --- | --- |